-- o All shirts must be collared polo or oxford and must have sleeves. - o Shirts made of translucent fabrics must be worn with camisoles that conceal undergarments and the midriff.

-- o Shirts must remain buttoned, concealing the chest area, at all times - No writing is permissible on shirts except AUA logos and pre-announced school activities such as Spirit Week
+- o All shirts must be turtlenecks, collared polo or oxford and must have sleeves. - o Shirts made of translucent fabrics must be worn with camisoles that conceal undergarments and the midriff. - $\circ\hspace{0.4cm}$ Shirts must remain buttoned, concealing the chest area, all the time. - No writing is permissible on shirts except AUA logos and pre-announced school activities such as Spirit Week